cpp-lln-lab/bidspm/docs/source/configuration.rst

 improves results when using sequences: it is therefore used by default in this pipeline.

-See the :ref:`bids stats model SerialCorrelation` section if you want to use the BIDS stats model to change the serial correlation modelisation.
+See the Software section in the :ref:`bids_stats_model` page if you want to use the BIDS stats model to change the serial correlation modelisation.

 SPM to BIDS filename conversion